md-danish-lg/remote-root/README.md

 - lists the available jobs
 - displays jobs based on user Search
 - displays further job details and option to Apply
+- displays filter option, present the option to filter from categories and location

 ## 🚀Desired End-Result
 - Lists remote jobs dynamically from an external API